Andrew Hunter (Methodist preacher): Biography

-Hunter was born in Ballymoney Antrim, Ireland, the son of John Hunter, a linen textiles manufacturer.
+Hunter was born in Ballymoney, County Antrim, Ireland, the son of John Hunter, a linen textiles manufacturer.
 His family immigrated to the United States in 1815, when he was 2 years old, settling in Little York, Pennsylvania.
 While his mother had been a member of the Presbyterian Church while in Ireland, her husband was not affiliated with any sect.
 His father died when Andrew was 8 years old after a long illness.
 During this time the family was frequently visited by a Methodist minister, which resulted in the family becoming Members of the Methodist Church.

 Hunter attended college in Missouri for a short time before moving in 1835 he moved to Manchester, Missouri, near St. Louis, and began teaching school.
 While there he saw in a church paper a letter from Peter McGowan, the Superintendent of South Indian Missionary District urgently calling for teachers in Indian Schools.
 Hunter decided to travel the three hundred miles to the Indian Mission in Fort Gibson.
 At the time this was over very rough terrain through routes that typically followed streams, often having to sleep out in the open.
 The school consisted of around 20 students, and was located near where Kansas, Missouri and Texas Railroad crossed the Arkansas River North to Muskogee, in a yard donated by a Mr. Lott.
 Although Hunter was living in relative poverty, sleeping in a makeshift bed in the school house and eating with whoever would have him, Hunter considered this the happiest time of his life.